AkshayDawkhar/FastAPI_OTEL-LGTM/README.md

-Here’s a clean, developer-friendly **README** you can use as a base template for future observability-enabled FastAPI microservices.
-It’s structured to explain purpose, setup, and how each component fits together — ideal for a reproducible stack.

----

 # 🧩 FastAPI Observability Project Template

 A full-stack template to bootstrap new **FastAPI microservices** with **OpenTelemetry**, **Grafana**, **Prometheus**, **Loki**, **Tempo**, and **PostgreSQL** — all containerized with **Docker Compose**.